graphile/worker/README.md

 character and it should only contain alphanumeric characters, colon, underscore and hyphen).
 It should be the name of one of your Graphile Worker tasks.

-The `opts` must alway be prefixed with a `?` if provided and details configuration for the task such as what should be done in the event that the previous event was not scheduled (e.g. because the Worker wasn't running).
+The `opts` must always be prefixed with a `?` if provided and details configuration for the task such as what should be done in the event that the previous event was not scheduled (e.g. because the Worker wasn't running).
-Options are specified using a HTTP query string.
+Options are specified using HTTP query string syntax (with `&` separator).

 Currently we support the following `opts`: